Revised MAY 2013 | Download

-Fourteen states have laws permitting certain undocumented students who have attended and graduated from their primary and secondary schools to pay the same tuition as their classmates at public institutions of higher education.
-The states are California, Colorado, Connecticut, Illinois, Kansas, Maryland, Nebraska, New Mexico, New York, Oklahoma, Oregon, Texas, Utah, and Washington.
+Fifteen states have laws permitting certain undocumented students who have attended and graduated from their primary and secondary schools to pay the same tuition as their classmates at public institutions of higher education.
+The states are California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Mexico, New York, Oklahoma, Oregon, Texas, Utah, and Washington.
 In addition, Rhode Island’s Board of Governors for Higher Education voted unanimously to provide access to in-state tuition at the state’s public colleges and universities to certain students, regardless of their immigration status.
 This year, the University of Hawaii’s Board of Regents adopted a similar policy.

 A majority of America’s undocumented immigrants live in these states, and several other states are considering a similar change.
 In many of the states that have already done so, support has been strongly bipartisan and the vote lopsided in favor of the bill.
 For example, in the Illinois General Assembly, the vote in the House was 112 to 4 and, in the Senate, 55 to 1.

 Requirements of These Laws

 To qualify, the states that have such laws generally require the students to have:

 - attended a school in the state for a certain number of years;

 - graduated from high school in the state; and

 - signed an affidavit stating that they have either applied to legalize their status or will do so as soon as eligible.